-I understand that as a member of staff I should at no time put myself in a position where a safeguarding allegation can be made against me as a result of my use of personal devices.
-I understand that the use of personal devices in school is at the discretion of the Principal.
+I understand that as a member of staff I should at no time put myself in a position where a safeguarding allegation can be made against me because of my use of personal devices.
+I understand that the use of personal devices in school is at the discretion of the principal.

-I will only use approved personal devices in designated areas and never in front of students.
+I will only use approved personal devices in designated areas.

 I will not access secure school information from personal devices when in school or any other location unless a closed, monitorable system has been set up by the school.
-Such a system would ensure as the user I was not saving files locally to my own device and breaching data security
+Such a system would ensure as the user I was not saving files locally to my own device and breaching data security.